manasyesuarthana/static-site-server/README.md

 ```
 Note that during execution, you may be asked to be prompted for the password of your user and the user of the VM.
 This is because some commands requires sudo privileges.

+In addition, depending on how powerful your device and internet is, this may take quite a while as the setup involves updating and upgrading the system as well as installing packages needed for the server to run flawlessly.

 6. Access the website in your local browser by typing the address of the VM in your browser:
 ```
 192.168.34.10